Used to ESL Games, Activities and Worksheets

 People used to...

-ESL Used to Guessing Game - Grammar and Vocabulary: Sentence Completion, Forming Sentences from Prompts, Guessing, Controlled and Freer Practice - Group and Pair Work - Intermediate (B1) - 40 minutes
+ESL Used to Game - Grammar and Vocabulary: Sentence Completion, Forming Sentences, Guessing, Freer Practice - Group and Pair Work - Intermediate (B1) - 30 minutes

-In this fun used to game, students talk about what people used to do and didn't use to do before certain inventions existed.
-In two groups, students complete sentences about what people used to do and didn't use to do before the invention of each item on their worksheet.
-Next, students pair up with someone from the other group.
-Students then take it in turns to read their sentences to their partner, without saying the underlined invention.
-Instead, students use the word 'blank' as the missing word in the sentence, e.g. 'Before the invention of the 'blank', people used to...'
-Their partner then tries to guess the invention.
+In this fun used to game, students guess inventions by listening to a partner talk about what people used to do and didn't use to do before they existed.
+First, in two groups, students complete sentences with what people used to do and didn't use to do before the invention of each item on their worksheet.
+Next, students pair up with someone from the other group and take turns reading their sentences to their partner using the word 'blank' for the underlined invention, e.g. 'Before the invention of the 'blank', people used to...'
+Their partner then has three chances to guess the invention.
 For each correct guess, students score a point.
+If their partner is having trouble guessing, students make more sentences with used to and didn't use to until they have had three guesses.
 The student with the most points at the end of the game wins.

 People used to...
 Preview